Frequently Asked Questions about the trial and electric vehicles

 A. ULEV stands for Ultra Low Emission Vehicle.
 Only ULEVs are eligible for the governments’ plug-in grant of up to £8000.
 Currently ULEV vehicles are defined as emitting less than 75g/km C02 and being capable of at least 10 miles of zero emission driving.
 To check whether a vehicle is eligible for the grant please check the Office for Low Emission Vehicles' Plug in Car and Van Grant page.

-A. We are installing a total of 39 chargers – made up of 6 different types.
+A. We installed a total of 39 chargers – made up of 6 different types.
 We will be comparing how well they work and looking at our trial volunteers experiences of using them.

 A. You can view updates reagarding the installaitons by visiting our installation status page